rgrams/rendercam/README.md

 To change your camera settings, expand the camera game object in the outline and select it's script component.
 In the properties panel you will have a bunch of different options.

 #### Active <kbd>bool</kbd>
 Whether the camera is initially active or not.
-If you have multiple cameras you will want to uncheck this property on your secondary cameras to make sure the right camera is used.
+If you have multiple cameras you may want to uncheck this property on your secondary cameras to make sure the right camera is used.
 If you have no active camera a fallback camera will be used for rendering and you will see a message in the console.

 #### Orthographic <kbd>bool</kbd>
 Leave checked for an orthographic camera, uncheck for a perspective camera.
 Some other options below are only used if the camera is of one type or the other.
 For example: FOV is only used by perspective cameras, and Ortho Scale is only used by orthographic cameras.